Mūkupurvs

 Mūkupurvs is a neighborhood of the city of Riga, the capital city of Latvia and in Pārdaugava, a suburb of Zemgale.
 Mūkupurva neighborhood is located in the R part of Riga.
 It borders Beberbekai, Zolitūde and Pleskodāle neighborhoods, as well as Mārupe parish of Mārupe county, which is adjacent to the D part of Mūkupurva neighborhood.
 The boundaries of the Mūkupurva neighborhood are a line parallel to Beberbeķu line 5, Krotes iela, a line along the residential massif, the city boundary (Babītes iela, Kalnciema iela) and Kārļa Ulmanias gatve.

-The total area of Mūkupurva neighborhood has a population of 242, and it’s area 4,515 km², which is only slightly less than the average area indicator of Riga neighborhoods.
+The total area of Mūkupurva neighborhood has a population of 242, and its area 4,515 km2, which is only slightly less than the average area indicator of Riga neighborhoods.
 Currently, this neighborhood is a very underdeveloped area of Riga, but judging by its location and configuration, it can be created and function as a unified neighborhood in the future.
 Along the perimeter, the length of the boundary of Mūkupurva neighborhood is 10,293 meters.
 The D part of Mūkupurva neighborhood, which is also the border of the city of Riga, is adjacent to the territory of the Riga International Airport.